apache/skywalking-banyandb-java-client/README.md

 where `RowEntity` is similar to the `java.sql.ResultSet` but not iterable.

-The `StreamQueryResponse`, `RowEntity`, `TagFamily` and `Tag` (i.e. `TagAndValue`) forms a hierarchical structure, where the order of the tag families and containing tags, i.e. index of these objects in the List, follows the order specified in the projection condition we've used in the request.
+The `StreamQueryResponse`, `RowEntity`, `TagFamily` and `Tag` (i.e. `TagAndValue`) forms a hierarchical structure, where the order of the tag families and containing tags, i.e. indexes of these objects in the List, follow the order specified in the projection condition we've used in the request.

 ## Write